panique/mini/README.md

 - commented code
 - uses only native PHP code, so people don't have to learn a framework

+## Forks of MINI

+MINI has a smaller brother, named TINY.
+It's similar to MINI, but runs without mod_rewrite in nearly every environment.
+Not suitable for live sites, but nice for quick prototyping.

+MINI also has a bigger brother, named MINI+.
+It's in development and comes with an improved architecture, SASS-compiling, Twig, Unit Tests, etc.

 ## Requirements

 - PHP 5.3.0+